Roblox Immersive

 Option 2 ultimately strikes a balance between subtly nudging players to return to Roblox without being overly pushy, all while allowing them to fully explore brands' platforms.

-After many iterations and discussions with the product and engineering team, the solution came into focus…
+After many iterations and discussions with the product and engineering team, I delivered the "Shoppable Ads" feature for both player and brand experiences.

 Shoppable Ads are a quick, short-term solution that allow advertisers to drive conversion and commerce, utilizing existing engineering infrastructure and familiar user patterns.